-The researchers found that some chemicals decrease reproductive hormones in multi-chemical exposures, whereas exposure to others appear to increased reproductive hormones.
-For example paraben, paraben metabolites and BPA were linked with increased levels of estrogen, yet others were associated with decreased estrogen.
+The researchers found that some chemicals decrease reproductive hormones in multi-chemical exposures.
+They also found that exposure to others appear to increase reproductive hormones.
+For example, paraben metabolites and BPA were linked with increased levels of estrogen, yet others were associated with decreased estrogen.
 Other combinations of chemicals were associated with decreased follicle-stimulating hormone (FSH) and luteinizing hormone (LH) – 2 hormones that dictate our entire menstrual cycle.

-It is helpful to understand the health implications of each individual chemical, however studying mixtures of chemicals gives a better understanding of real-world exposures.
-These findings suggest that even low-level exposures of multiple endocrine-disrupting chemicals could have a huge impact on a female’s reproductive health from fertility, endometriosis and all hormonally influenced conditions.
+It is helpful to understand the health implications of each individual chemical.
+However, studying mixtures of chemicals gives a better understanding of real-world exposures.
+These findings suggest that even low-level exposure of multiple endocrine-disrupting chemicals could have a huge impact on a female’s reproductive health from fertility, endometriosis and all hormonally influenced conditions.

 So now what?